|

 and other devices, the individual can interact with a virtual

-These virtual environments can be used to create simulations
+world which can simulate reality. | These virtual environments can be used to create simulations

 that can be used for many training or, perhaps, interacting with